 Introduction to Sports Betting Mistakes

 Whether you’re a keen bettor or a hobbyist, one of the most common questions is: Why do I keep losing in sports betting?
-There are numerous reasons why one can fall short of a win more often than not.
+There are numerous reasons why one can fall short of a value bet more often than not.

-The size of the stake that you place will not directly impact whether or not you win or lose.
+The size of the stake that you place will not directly impact whether or not you are successful and responsible.
 However, if you want to become a long-term sports bettor, then taking control and understanding your bankroll is paramount.

-Placing too many high stakes wagers may make your adrenaline pump and cause you to dream of the big wins.
+Placing too many high stakes wagers may make your adrenaline pump and cause you to dream and act unrealistically.
 On the other hand, it could quickly result in your account’s finances becoming bankrupt and the end of your sports betting days.

 Punting any more than 5% of your bankroll is considered to be reckless by professional bettors.
 True, there are many professional bookmakers that welcome high rollers, but try to choose wisely.
 By using this amount of your finances across different punts, your bankroll won’t be able to sustain an unlucky streak.
 According to research, sports bettors have an 80% chance of hitting six losses in a row.
 If you’re already experiencing enough bad luck to be asking the above question, then this is invaluable information to you.